aquasecurity/starboard/README.md

 1. Discover Kubernetes workloads via Kubernetes API or by parsing descriptor YAML files
-2. Invoke some type of scanner which finds risks, e.g. execute a Trivy binary executable to find container image vulnerabilities or invoke a Go function to check SecurityContext of a given Pod.
-More ambitious evaluate some Rego rules against Pod spec.
+2. Invoke some type of scanner which finds risks, e.g. execute a Trivy binary executable to find container image vulnerabilities, invoke a Go function to check SecurityContext of a given Pod, or evaluate a Pod spec against some Rego rules.
 3. Save risk assessment report somewhere, typically to the standard output or a file.
 JSON/YAML with a free-style schema seems to be an "industry" standard.